EchoDel/FETracker/readme.md

 3. Download the FE rom (http://ff4fe.com/get?id=bBAQCIBWyAAAAACAriwoAEAAAAAAVcABCqAsAFAAC.KPRBTZVK77) Note this is needed to make sure the save states work.
 4. Run `python -m pytest` from the command line

+# Todo

+* Add a UI to the front end
+* Add support for bsnes
+* Add objectives, characters and bosses beaten